SergySanJj/secondYearProjects/README.md

 You can also use ==, !=, <, > for Date, Time, DateTime and DateTimeDelta to compare same type values.

+## Watch other samples in:
+<a href="https://github.com/secondYearProjects/Graph/blob/master/GraphTree/src/main.cpp">Other samples</a>

 #### Feel free to post issues, fork, star etc.